Emergency Medical Services (EMS)

 - Provide weekly EMS training for continuing education hours (forty-eight hours are required every 2 years)

-- Provide a 36-hour EMT refresher course once a year
+- Provide an ECP refresher course once a year

 - Provide EMS training for surrounding communities

-- Attend specialized trainings at locations other than Miles City and Custer County
+- Attend specialized training at locations other than Miles City and Custer County

 - Grant writing for EMS funding